-One of the populations hit hardest during the Coronavirus (COVID-19) outbreak is individuals struggling with substance use disorders and addiction.
+During the Coronavirus (COVID-19) outbreak, one of the hardest populations was individuals struggling with substance use disorders and addiction.
 This includes the men, women, parents, children, loved ones, and all the loved ones struggling with addiction.
 Increased health concerns and reduced access to treatment and support are a few factors at play.
 However, when it comes to addiction recovery during COVID-19, things are looking positive.

 We are just not sure just how hard COVID-19 will hit the addiction community.
 What we do see is how hard COVID-19 has hit addiction recovery resources in the United States.

-Although the usual resources may be out of reach, there are many new and pre-existing resources to encourage individuals to use.
-Whether you don’t know if inpatient treatment is an option now or unable to attend your local meetings, we have you covered.
-We even have resources for addiction treatment centers and support groups to reach their audience in this unique time better.
+Although the usual resources may be out of reach, many new and pre-existing resources encourage individuals to use them.
+Whether you don’t know if inpatient treatment is an option now or are unable to attend your local meetings, we have you covered.
+We even have resources for addiction treatment centers and support groups to reach their audience at this particular time better.

 Addiction Resources for Users In Recovery